UNCG women's basketball has COVID-19 cluster

 The individuals in the UNCG women's basketball cluster have been identified and university officials "are working closely with our partners" at the county division of public health, the news release said.

-Contact tracing has begun.
-All members of the women’s basketball team are undergoing COVID-19 testing, and practices and team activities have been suspended pending additional testing.
-Athletics facilities are undergoing extensive, deep cleaning.
+Contact tracing has begun, players are undergoing COVID-19 testing, practices and team activities have been suspended pending additional testing, and athletics facilities are undergoing extensive, deep cleaning, the news release stated.

 "Direct communication will be initiated with anyone determined to have been in close contact with those in this specific cluster who have tested positive for COVID-19," the news release said.